Aryany871/Snake-Xenia/README.md

 ![](Resources/2s.jpeg)

-Use arrow keys to control the direction of the snake.
+Use **arrow keys** to control the direction of the snake.

-To play this game on your system- download the files and run the main.
+To play this game on your system- download the files and run the **game.py** file.
 Make sure you have installed a Python IDE on your system.
-You can also run this game using code editors like VSCode.
+You can also run this game using code editors like VSCode,Atom,etc.

 **Thank You**